1Which of the following best describes the primary objective of Planning for Human Resource Development?

 49What is the role of 'Feedback' in the Process Consultation model?

-A.To criticize the employees
+A.To terminate the engagement

 B.To provide data to the client for reflection and action